tbela99/gzip/ROADMAP.md

 # Roadmap

 ## High priority list

+1. Fetch remote resources periodically (configurable) (css and javascript).
+This can be usefull for anaytic scripts and and hosted fonts.
+1. Make lazyloaded images indexable.
+Use either noscript tag or micro data
 1. Use blurry image preview as an alternative to SVG
 1.  prerender images using primitive.js svg generation https://github.com/ondras/primitive.js/blob/master/js/app.js
 1.  prerender + [Page Visibility API](http://www.w3.org/TR/page-visibility/): how should prender links be chosen?